-Dame de Coeur is an old Hybrid Tea rose often called 'The Black Rose'.
-Dame de Coeur bears dark smoldering red roses fully 6" wide, and the flowers darken with age in the rose garden to a very dark red.
-You can see the black overtones on the rose petals.
+Dame de Coeur rose is an old Hybrid Tea often called ‘The Black Rose’.
+Dame de Coeur bears dark smoldering red roses fully 6″ wide, and the flowers darken with age in the rose garden to a very dark red.
+You can see the black overtones on the rose petals in the photographs.

 I generally give Hybrid Tea roses a hard time with regards to their feasibility in the garden, but when they are great they are sublime.
-Even if our ideal is the romance of the dark red rose, such roses are quite rare in the garden (there are plenty of dark pink magenta roses out there masquerading as red).
+Even if our ideal is the romance of the dark red rose, such roses are quite rare in the garden.
+There are however plenty of dark pink magenta roses out there masquerading as red.

 Over half a century later Dame de Coeur is still widely grown in rose gardens worldwide.
-Standing the test of time is important in the rose gardening universe, when one stops to consider thousands of rose cultivars have been introduced to gardeners in the last century.
+Standing the test of time is important in the rose gardening universe.
+Thousands of rose cultivars have been introduced to gardeners in the last century.

 Dame de Coeur is hardy zones 6-9.
 The blooms stand up to direct heat very well.
-Another beautiful red, Francis Dubreuil has a reputation for crisping in direct afternoon sun.
-There is disagreement regarding fragrance (with gardeners' reports running the spectrum from 'intense fragrance' to 'non-fragrant').
-I find the fragrance to be very good (meaning I can smell the fragrance and it is very pleasant).
+Another beautiful red, Francis Dubreuil has a reputation for crisping in the direct afternoon sun.
+There is disagreement regarding fragrance with gardeners’ reports running the spectrum from ‘intense fragrance’ to ‘non-fragrant’.
+I find the fragrance to be very good.

-Variables such as climate, geographic location, and even time of day (with regards to fragrance) render anecdotal reports unreliable when it comes to how a rose will fair in your garden.
+Variables such as climate, geographic location, and even time of day with regards to fragrance render anecdotal reports often unreliable when it comes to how a rose will fair in your garden.
 Ideally, you will have the opportunity to consult with gardeners in your own region, either in person or on a rose forum you trust.

-What follows is an example: Many of the yellow roses of the past century have been the worst offenders when it comes to blackspot.
+Many of the yellow roses of the past century have been the worst offenders when it comes to blackspot.
 The region where the parents of many modern yellow roses originate was heavily polluted when the original stock was first bred and tested.
 The pollution kept blackspot from appearing on the original stock.
-These first yellow roses were heralded as being blackspot resistant...until gardeners started growing them in areas without pollution.
+These first yellow roses were heralded as being blackspot resistant until gardeners started growing them in areas without pollution.

 I have learned to be suspicious of almost anything written about garden roses, including Dame de Coeur, especially with regards to disease resistance and fragrance.

-While blackspot and rust do not seem to be terrible, Dame de Coeur has a reputation for being susceptible to mildew.
+While blackspot and rust do not seem to be terrible problems with this cultivar, Dame de Coeur has a reputation for being susceptible to mildew.
 If you live in an area where roses are prone to mildew, consider yourself forewarned.
-I wouldn't let it stop me from trying this rose, as the flowers are breathtaking.
+Still, the flowers are breathtaking.